lambdatoast/lambdatoast.github.com/_posts/2013-12-17-design-your-signals.markdown

 main = lift render <| foldp update m input
 {% endhighlight %}

-The type – which isn't annotated because type inference ftw – of our `input` value is now `Signal (Float,Bool)`.
+The type – which isn't annotated because type inference FTW – of our `input` value is now `Signal (Float,Bool)`.
 That is, a signal of a pair of values: the time delta, and a boolean representing whether the `enter` key is down.
 The first argument of the `update` function has also been modified to accept the new shape of our input.